• XARAGUA

 The early Duvalierist Republic is not juridical in the Western sense.

-It is liturgical, intergenerational, trauma-driven, and post-colonially messianic.
+It is liturgical, intergenerational, trauma-driven, and post-colonial.

 Article 2.4 — The Theopolitics of Authority in Early Duvalierism

-In his medical-political logic, Duvalier positioned himself not as a king, but as a curateur, a guardian of the sacred illness of Haiti — tasked with healing through rupture, not continuity.
+In his medical-political logic, Duvalier positioned himself not as a king, but as a curateur, a guardian of the illness of Haiti — tasked with healing through rupture, not continuity.

 He rejected: